 17.2 Advance Payment

-17.2.1 Upon receiving request from Contractor, the Authority shall make an advance payment (the “Advance Payment”), upto 10% (ten percent)14 of the Contract Price, for mobilisation expenses and for acquisition of equipment, which shall carry simple interest at the rate of Bank Rate plus 4% per annum and shall be made in two instalments of upto maximum 5% (five per cent) of the contract price each.
+17.2.1 Upon receiving request from Contractor, the Authority shall make an advance payment (the “Advance Payment”), up to 10% (ten percent)14 of the Contract Price, for mobilisation expenses and for acquisition of equipment, which shall carry simple interest at the rate of Bank Rate plus 4% per annum and shall be made in two instalments of up to maximum 5% (five per cent) of the contract price each.

-17.2.2 The Contractor may apply to the Authority for the first instalment of the Advance Payment at any time after the Appointed Date, along with an irrevocable and unconditional guarantee from a Bank for an amount equivalent to 110% (one hundred
+17.2.2 The Contractor may apply to the Authority for the first instalment of the Advance Payment at any time after the Appointed Date, along with an irrevocable and unconditional guarantee from a Bank for an amount equivalent to 110% (one hundred and ten per cent) of such instalment, substantially in the form provided at Annex-III of Schedule-F, to remain effective till the complete and full repayment thereof.

-14For large value and complex projects, the Advance Payment may be increased from 10% (ten per cent) to upto 15% (fifteen per cent) of the Contract Price.

-and ten per cent) of such instalment, substantially in the form provided at Annex-III of Schedule-F, to remain effective till the complete and full repayment thereof.

 17.2.3 At any time, after 60 (sixty) days from the Appointed Date, the Contractor may apply to the Authority for the second instalment of the Advance Payment along with an irrevocable and unconditional guarantee from a Bank for an amount equivalent to 110% (one hundred and ten per cent) of such instalment, substantially in the form provided at Annex-III of Schedule-F, to remain effective till the complete and full repayment thereof along with proof of utilization of 1st instalment.

 17.2.4 The instalments of Advance Payment shall generally be paid by the Authority to the Contractor within 15 (fifteen) days of the receipt of its respective requests in accordance with the provisions of this Clause 17.2.